exercism/website-copy/tracks/python/exercises/acronym/mentoring.md

         return tla
 ```

-The student should be told about buiding lists and join() them.
+The student should be told about building lists and join() them.

 #### Regular Expressions